sourcery-ai-experiments/blog.nathanv.me/content/posts/python-permission-issue/index.md

 couldn't delete a mod's folder with the error:
 `Permission Error: [WinError 5] Access is denied`.
-I thought this was strange as the files were owned by my account, and Python *should* have permission to delete them (and I hadn't had this issue with any other mods).
+I thought this was strange as the files were owned by my account, and Python *should* have had permission to delete them (and I hadn't had this issue with any other mods).
 I even tried relaunching the Python process as an administrator, and Python still couldn't delete it.